2014 United States FIBA Basketball World Cup team: Ukraine

 Ukraine slowed the pace of the game for most of the first half before Team USA overcame another poor start for a 95–71 win.
 Harden had his best game during group play with a team-high 17 points.
 The only major scare for the U.S. occurred near the end of the game when Irving fell hard.

 The Ukrainians slowed the pace of the game for the first quarter and a half, and led 19–14 after the first period.
 They remained ahead 27–25 midway through the second until Curry made a pair of three-point field goals during a 19–5 spurt in the last 4:43 that gave the U.S. a 44–32 lead at the half.
 The Americans led 69–54 after three, and were never in danger of losing in the second half.
 Irving left the game with 1:12 remaining after slipping and falling hard on his tailbone; he walked off holding his lower back.
 He said he was "fine" after the game, and the team stated it did not "anticipate a serious injury".

 Curry scored 14, one of six Americans in double figures.
-Ukraine was coached by former NBA coach Mike Fratello, and they were led by 7 ft NBA player Slava Kravtsov's team-high 15 points.
+Ukraine was coached by former NBA coach Mike Fratello, and they were led by 7 ft NBA player Viacheslav Kravtsov's team-high 15 points.